W-2 Frequently Asked Questions

 13. What if I didn’t have any federal or state taxes withheld according to my W-2?

-You would not have had any federal and state withholding taxes if you claimed an exemption from federal / state withholding on your W4 form for the year (Employee’s Withholding Allowance Certificate).
+You may not have had any federal and state withholding taxes if you claimed a withholding exemption, dependents, and or made adjustments for other tax credits/deductions on your W-4 form for the year (Employee’s Withholding Certificate).
 Check out your tax status through your Campus Information System.
 In addition, if your earnings are under a certain threshold, you may not have been subject to any federal and state withholding taxes.
-You can change your Employee Withholding Allowance Certificate to adjust your federal and state withholdings at any time.
+You can change your Employee Withholding Certificate to adjust your federal and state withholdings at any time.

-14. I am a nonresident alien on a treaty, will I get another form in addition to my W-2?
+14. I am a nonresident alien on a treaty, what tax forms will I receive?

-Nonresident aliens who both qualified for a treaty exemption and completed the necessary paperwork, will receive a Form 1042-S showing their treaty exempt earnings.
+Nonresident aliens who both qualified for a treaty exemption and completed the necessary paperwork, may receive a Form 1042-S and/ or a Forms W-2 showing their treaty exempt earnings/ other wages and taxes.
 The Form 1042-S is required before you can complete your income tax return.
-Forms 1042-S is required to be mailed out by March 15th.
+Forms 1042-S are required to be delivered by March 15th.
+For further information regarding nonresident alien payments, please click here.